andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 Ag search
 list all autocmd mksession
 search in :ChromeBookmarks

+highlight standalone 'state' and onClick. on(capital letter) - 'on' dark - but a lighter color for the rest ~/Documents/PS/A/TestsA/webpack-reload/src/App/RandNum.purs#/--%20TODO.%20highlight

 #### Todo: highlight halogen and react-basic hooks functions
 like 'state' and 'onClick'